Riots. Rockets. Fires. Constant reports of escalating violence.

-It is not far-fetched to apply the principles of this experiment so excellently presented by Veritasimum above, to the soul of humanity: we all generate ripples around us by our thoughts, words and actions.
+Derek Muller (Veritasium) excellently presents superposition, entanglement and measurement – (plus see precursor video explaining entanglement, and a terrific explanation of what “spin” really is by Matt O’Dowd of PBS Studios).
+We can apply these principles to the soul of humanity: we all generate ripples around us by our thoughts, words and actions.
 And it’s all entangled.
 At the big bang, the moment HaShem opened his mouth to utter the first words, יהי אור, just as the first breath was to come over His lips¹, everything was in one place.
 Since then, the universe is expanding.
 (Into what? אין סוף - different topic, though related. as everything.)
 All separation is just a bubble generating the illusion of space and matter.
-It may be hard to transmit a clear thought via telepathy, but our thoughts are influencing the world around us, because of the entanglement.
-How much more our words and actions!
+Our thoughts are influencing the world around us, because of the entanglement.

 There is a constant infinite energy all around us.
-In the experiment this is the speaker that drives the whole process by the power of sound.
+In the pilot wave experiment, again excellently presented by Derek Muller here, it is the speaker that drives the whole process by the power of sound.
 Our Creator spoke the world into existence, and this is a speech that never stops.
 If HaShem were to stop speaking for just one instant, the creation would immediately revert to the state of non-existence, as if it had never been².
 The sounds is always on.
 Some people are apparently more in tune with those frequencies than others, but the blessing of creation is constantly raining down on us (or traversing us, or however you want to visualize it).

 The impact we have on our surroundings can be small, but even if we remain static, we generate ripples.
 We can also learn to let ourselves be propelled by our own ripples.
 This requires a fine sense of balance, like surfing.
 As we float through life, we leave a trail of influence, creating a pattern that, in the best case, forms a beautifully symmetrical shape and harmonizes with many other bouncy balls.
-In the worst of cases, we fall back onto the path we came from and cancel out the pattern we created so far (as Derek, the gentleman behind Veritasimum, mentions at the very end of the video).
-Teshuva, repentance, becomes very concrete then: if we take some wrong turns, we end up undoing the good we achieved so far, and missing out on the good we have the potential to generate.
+In the worst of cases, we fall back onto the path we came from and cancel out the pattern we created so far.
+If we go off track, we end up undoing distinctiveness we achieved so far, and missing out on the good we have the potential to generate.
 Yes we have that power.
+Teshuva, repentance, becomes very concrete then: We can always turn around and aim upward again, and will create and re-create ripples, symmetry and harmony.

 The hurt and injustice we receive from other bouncy balls, from the substrate, or even from the speaker can make us bitter, and we can turn into a black hole, a funnel that sucks up other droplets into our vortex of resentment.
 In the case of the speaker, we may perceive that “fate” is blowing us into circumstances we do not desire.
 Yet there are no hurtful or unjust sound waves.
 This is where the metaphor breaks down a little bit: yes sound can be too loud and damaging to our hearing, but HaShem’s creational energy is never overbearing, never out of tune, never wrong.
 It is us often not being able to resonate with this blessing adequately.